Cerrone: 21st Century

-By the 2000s, Cerrone's European success helped his 2002 hit "Hysteria", and the album become a success.
 By 2007, he issued the song "Laisser Toucher".
 It is the lead single from his album Celebrate!, released in early 2008.
 The second single from the album was "Misunderstanding".

-Cerrone issued his twentieth album release, Love Ritual on 7 July 2008.
-The lead single is the title track which preceded the full-length album.
+Cerrone issued his twentieth album release, Love Ritual, on 7 July 2008.
+The lead single is the title track, which preceded the full-length album.
 "Love Ritual" also has a supporting music video.
 It was quickly followed by the next two singles, "It Had to Be You" and "Tattoo Woman".
-The single, "Tattoo Woman" with remixes by Jamie Lewis was made available domestically in the U.S. on traxsource.com.
+The single, "Tattoo Woman", with remixes by Jamie Lewi,s was made available domestically in the U.S. on traxsource.com.